imdrr30/AutoWhats/README.md

 # AutoWhats
-Automate WhatsApp for away messages
+Automate away messages in WhatsApp
 ## Deploy in Heroku
 In order to make it work in background we need to deploy it in a server.
 ### Getting Started